Traumflug/simulavr/doc/build.rst

 - automake (version >= 1.10, known to work with 1.11.1, ubuntu 10.04)
 - libtool (version >= 2.2, known to work with 2.2.6b, ubuntu 10.04)
-- SWIG (version >= 1.3.18, known to work with 1.3.40, ubuntu 10.04), needed if you want to create tcl or python extensions or to run examples
+- SWIG (version >= 1.3.18, known to work with 1.3.40, ubuntu 10.04), needed if you want to create tcl or python extensions or to run examples, **attention:** SWIG 1.3.x, not SWIG 2.0.x, see below!
 - gcc (version known to work with 4.4.3, ubuntu 10.04)
 - avr-gcc, avr-binutils, avr-libc (works with 4.3.4, 2.20, 1.6.7, ubuntu 10.04) for creating
   avr programs for examples
 - tcl and tk, needed, if you want to create tcl interface
-- python (version >= 2.4.0, known to work with 2.6.5, ubuntu 10.04), needed if you want to create python interface, run examples and/or ``make check``
+- python (version >= 2.4.0, known to work with 2.6.5, ubuntu 10.04), needed if you want to create python interface, run examples and/or ``make check``, **attention:** not python 3.x, see below!

+**Attention:**

+- On simulavr 1.0 build does run only with SWIG 1.3.x (last version is 1.3.40), SWIG 2.0.x is supported with upcoming version 1.1.
+If you want to use SWIG 2.0.x with simulavr 1.0, then you have to replace the line 30 "AC_PROG_SWIG(1.3.18)" in file configure.ac with "AC_PROG_SWIG(2.0.0)".
+Then run ``./bootstrap``, ``./configure ...`` and ``make`` again.
+- Python 3 isn't supported yet.
+Use python 2.x, last 2.x version is 2.7.2.
+Will be changed in next versions!

 Configure options
 -----------------